 On July 16, 1990, a powerful earthquake struck the city and destroyed many buildings and infrastructure.
 It has been rebuilt since with a lot of help from international donors.

 Economy, Business and Investment

 Baguio City is the foremost center of commerce, industry, tourism and education in Northern Luzon.
 It is the home of the Baguio City Economic Zone (formerly Baguio City Export Processing Zone) with several large manufacturing industries including Texas Instrument and LTX Philippines.
-It is also the location of several business process outsourcing firms.
+It is also the location of several business process outsourcing (BPO) firms.

 Several malls are found in the City of Pines, another title for Baguio due to the presence of pine trees in every nook and cranny of the city.